Complete Guide to Remote Team Meetings

 First thing’s first: ask yourself what the purpose of the meeting really is.
 When you organize a remote call, the pressure is very high to be productive.
 Unlike meeting face-to-face, it’s difficult to walk away without a clear plan because you can’t easily talk through something later.

-Here are some questions you need to ask yourself before setting up a remote meeting to avoid wasting time:
+Here are some questions you need to ask yourself before setting up a virtual meeting to avoid wasting time:

 Can I solve this problem without a meeting?
 Can you email or chat the person instead?
 If your problem is urgent, it might make sense to first introduce the idea in a message and then schedule a meeting.
 This is especially true for remote teams working across different time zones, because it’s harder to schedule a meeting quickly.